krishl/personal-website-v1/_posts/2017-12-13-sales-web-application.md

 - CONCLUSION AND FUTURE GOALS

 Overall, this was a great learning experience.
 I enjoyed building out the app from scratch.
 This enabled me to learn more about the building blocks of Django as the project was forming.
 I still need to work on learning more of Django methods, since it seems like there are a lot available that help streamline development.
 My next goal is to learn more about user authorization and authentication in Django.
-While looking up resources, I found out that Django and Django REST framework excels in this area.
+While reading through Django resources, I found out that Django and Django REST framework excels in this area.
 I would love to add it as the one of the next features to this project.

 The end result can be found [here](https://github.com/krishl/sales_api).